 Ishani Parbhoo is a mechanical engineer for Bechtel's Oil, Gas and Chemicals business based in London.
-She has worked on projects all over the world, including Egypt, India, and Canada, where she is currently working on an LNG FEED project.
+She has worked on projects all over the world, including Egypt, India, and Canada.
 Ishani is passionate about increasing the diversity of engineering teams and helping to inspire the next generation of engineers—particularly helping young women discover exciting careers in STEM.
 Ishani is a member of the Stewardship Advisory Council, the champion for Young Enterprise (the UK equivalent of Junior Achievement) Signature Program and an active volunteer in FIRST® LEGO® League and Engineers Without Borders UK.
 She’s also a STEM Net ambassador.

 What inspired you to volunteer?